S-Henderson/Combine-ER-Reports/README.md

 After weekends, we work the reports that were run on the weekend as well as current day.

-It is time and focus consuming and something we need to do on a regular basis (usually every Monday)
+It is time consuming menial task and something we need to do on a regular basis (usually every Monday)

 Time saved per Monday not manually combining 30+ files is around 20 minutes.